umbraco/UmbracoDocs/Documentation/Installation/Upgrading/general.md

 _This is the general upgrade guide, sometimes there are exceptions to these guidelines, they're listed in the [version-specific guide](version-specific.md)._

 ##Warning
 First of all, things may go wrong for various reasons.
 Make sure to **ALWAYS** take a backup of both your site's files and the database so that you can return to a version that you know works.
+Before upgrading, check if the packages you're using are compatible with the version you're upgrading to.
+On the package's download page, there's "Project compatibility" area, click "View details" to check version-specific compatibilities.

 ##Copying files